AllenInstitute/AllenInstituteTaxonomy/schema/README.md

 # Allen Institute Taxonomy schema

-We have developed a compartmenatlized schema for storing all required aspects of a taxonomy.
+We have developed [a compartmentalized schema](#schema) for storing all required aspects of a taxonomy.
 The fields in the AIT schema are associated to a broad category term (described below) which form a piece of the whole AIT file format.

 *(Note: A pervious version of this standard is available **[as a Google Doc](https://docs.google.com/document/d/1nj6LHUPoo3JnNwZ7PTdniT9pBPsoJr1B/edit?usp=sharing&ouid=113573359044104089630&rtpof=true&sd=true)**).*